UCL-MIRSG/ansible-collection-infra/roles/postgresql/README.md

 See [this example](molecule/resources/inventory/host_vars/web/vars) `host_vars` file.

-### Required varaibles for both the server and client
+### Required variables for both the server and client

 `postgresql_rpm_gpg_key_pgdg`: URL from which to download the RPM GPP key; not needed for CentOS 7